A rant and an admission of fault

 Clopin Reprise of Bells of Notre Dame Disney Hunchback of Notre Dame

-If you like Bells of Notre Dame, you’ll like the Reprise.
-It is sung well by Clopin (as to be expected now from Paul Kandal).
+If you like “Bells of Notre Dame,” you’ll like the Reprise.
+It is sung well by Clopin (as to be expected now from Paul Kandal.)
 It’s a bit repetitive though, not sure how times the word “Bells” is uttered but it’s a lot.
-The lyrics are also a little strange;
+There also some new lyrics added;

-The rich and ritual knell
+The rich and the ritual knells (Bells, bells, bells, bells)

 The True Villain, The Puppet Disney Hunchback of Notre dame picture image